Stephen-Duffy-SunyPoly/terminal-snake-multiplayer/README.md

 # snake
-a simple game of snake that can be played in your computer terminal
+A simple game of snake that can be played in your computer terminal with a friend

 ### controls:
-arrow keys/ WASD: change direction
+Arrow keys/ WASD: change direction
-q: quit
+Q: quit
-p: pause
-h: display help text
+H: display help text

 ### used libraries:
 [Rogueutil](https://github.com/sakhmatd/rogueutil)